redhat-cop/keepalived-operator/README.md

 # Keepalived operator

 The objective of the keeplived operator provides is to allow for a way to create self-hosted load balancers in an automated way.
-From a user experience point of view the behavior is the same as of when creating [`LoadBalancer`](link)  services with a cloud provider able to manage them.
+From a user experience point of view the behavior is the same as of when creating [`LoadBalancer`](https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer)  services with a cloud provider able to manage them.

 The keepalived operator can be used in all environments that allows nodes to advertise additional IPs on their NICs (and at least for now, in networks that allow multicast), however it's mainly aimed at supporting LoadBalancer services and ExternalIPs on baremetal installations (or other installation environments where a cloud provider is not available).

-One possible use of the keepalived operator is also to support [OpenShift Ingress](link) in environments where an external load balancer cannot be provisioned.
+One possible use of the keepalived operator is also to support [OpenShift Ingresses](https://docs.openshift.com/container-platform/4.3/networking/configuring-ingress-cluster-traffic/overview-traffic.html) in environments where an external load balancer cannot be provisioned.

 ## how it works

-The keepalived operator will create one or more [VIPs](link) (an HA IP that floats between multiple nodes), based on the [LoadBalancer](link) services and/or services requesting [ExternalIPs](link).
+The keepalived operator will create one or more [VIPs](https://en.wikipedia.org/wiki/Virtual_IP_address) (an HA IP that floats between multiple nodes), based on the [`LoadBalancer`](https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer) services and/or services requesting [`ExternalIPs`](https://kubernetes.io/docs/concepts/services-networking/service/#external-ips).

 For `LoadBalancer` services the IPs found at `.Status.LoadBalancer.Ingress[].IP` will become VIPs.

-For services requesting an `externalIP`, the IPs found at `.Spec.ExternalIPs[]` will become VIPs.
+For services requesting a `ExternalIPs`, the IPs found at `.Spec.ExternalIPs[]` will become VIPs.

-Note that a service can be of LoadBalancer type and also request external IPs, it this case both sets of IPs will become VIPs.
+Note that a service can be of `LoadBalancer` type and also request `ExternalIPs`, it this case both sets of IPs will become VIPs.

-Due to a keepalived limitation a single keepalived cluster can manage up to 256 VIP configurations.
-Multiple keepalived clusters can coexists in the same network as long as they use different multicast ports [TODO].
+Due to a [keepalived](https://www.keepalived.org/manpage.html) limitation a single keepalived cluster can manage up to 256 VIP configurations.
+Multiple keepalived clusters can coexists in the same network as long as they use different multicast ports [TODO verify this statement].

-To address this limitation the KeepalivedGroup CRD has been introduced.
+To address this limitation the `KeepalivedGroup` [CRD](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) has been introduced.
 This CRD is supposed to be configured by an administrator and allows you to specify a node selector to pick on which nodes the keepalived pods should be deployed.
 Here is an example:

 ```yaml
 apiVersion: redhatcop.redhat.io/v1alpha1